 Who uses ERP?

 ERPs were originally designed for manufacturing companies but have since expanded to service industries, higher education, hospitality, health care, financial services, and government.
 Each industry has its own ERP peculiarities.
 For example, government ERP uses contract lifecycle management (CLM) rather than traditional purchasing and follows government accounting rules.
-Banks have back-office settlement processes to reconcile checks, credit cards, debit cards, and other instruments.
+In addition, banks have back-office settlement processes to reconcile checks, credit cards, debit cards, and other instruments.

 Different solutions cater to a wide variety of organizations and requirements.
-Industries that use ERP to run their businesses include: advertising and digital media, consulting, education, energy, media and publishing, manufacturing, food and beverage, retail, transportation and logistics, wholesale distribution and many more.
+For example, industries that use ERP to run their businesses include: advertising and digital media, consulting, education, energy, media and publishing, manufacturing, food and beverage, retail, transportation and logistics, wholesale distribution and many more.

 Key features of ERP systems